-The device has many sets of Registers such as Status, Function, Read, and so on.
+The device has various sets of Registers: Status, Function, Read, Extended Read and Autoboot.
 When the register is read continuously, the same data is output repeatedly until CE# goes HIGH.

 6.1 STATUS REGISTER

 Status Register Format and Status Register Bit Definitions are described in Tables 6.1 & 6.2.